About Great Ocean Road Health

-Lorne Community Hospital was established over 50 years ago and is highly valued and respected by the local community.
+Great Ocean Road Health Lorne Campus (formally Lorne Community Hospital) was established over 50 years ago and is highly valued and respected by the local community.

-Lorne Community Hospital (LCH) is located in the township of Lorne on the Great Ocean Road, within one hour travel from the major centres of Geelong and Colac and 2 hours from Melbourne.
+The Lorne Campus is located in the township of Lorne on the Great Ocean Road, within one hour travel from the major centres of Geelong and Colac and 2 hours from Melbourne.
 Lorne is an idyllic location on the Surf Coast which boasts spectacular coastal scenery, renowned surfing spots and beautiful white sandy beaches.
 Lorne also boasts a spirited arts community, boutique shopping strip filled with cafes, gift stores and eateries.

 The service catchment area is identified as Lorne and surrounding districts, including Aireys Inlet, Moggs Creek, Eastern View, Fairhaven, Deans Marsh and Wye River.
 All these communities are located within the Surf Coast Shire, except Wye River, which is part of the Colac Otway Shire.

 The challenge of providing health care to a vast and isolated tourist location is as complex today as it was in 1952 when the Apollo Bay Hospital was established to provide acute and emergency care to Apollo Bay and surrounding townships.
-The strategic aim of Otway Health remains the same almost 70 years on, “That no person should need to leave Apollo Bay for primary health care.”
+The strategic aim of The Apollo Bay Campus remains the same almost 70 years on, “That no person should need to leave Apollo Bay for primary health care.”
 This aim may seem simple to some, but with travel distances of up to 75kms on treacherous roads to reach the closest major town, services provided by Otway Health are a necessity.

 In 1976 the Apollo Bay Hospital established Community Services including Community Nursing and Home & Community Care (HACC) under federal government initiatives.
 Both of these services are still running today and provide a life line for many members of the community.
 HACC programs (now Community Home Support Program or CHSP) help keep the elderly fit and mobile in their own homes, living amongst their friends and families.

-With a vision to the future, Otway Health opened the Laura Pengilley Aged Care Wing of the hospital in 1991, the result of community and government consultation and support.
+With a vision to the future, The Laura Pengilley Aged Care Wing of the hospital in 1991, the result of community and government consultation and support.
 Residential aged care is provided in accordance with Montessori principles to maximise ongoing independence and optimise resident choices.
 With 25 flexible beds used for residential aged care to provide much needed respite, as well as an extensive health and activities program, it’s a regularly accessed community asset.